People write books about divination. This is not that. This is a very very small introduction.

-You need lots of very particular rituals to make it work.
+You need particular rituals to make it work.

 Again, nope.
 Having a basic series of simple steps that help remind you that you’re tuning into your intuition can help (like laying out a cloth, or shuffling the cards a particular way) can help.
 But they should be useful to you, not unreasonably limiting.
 Experiment with different options and see what works for you.

 (That said, divination does take practice: it’ll take time and experimentation to learn how to listen to your intuition through the symbols and tools of the system you’re using.
 Taking good notes is very helpful, so if you’re going to be rigid about something, commit to taking notes on every reading you do, and review them regularly to see how they turned out.)